-On Friday, and Saturday before 4:00pm— “weigh-in time” is the time the fish was weighed.
+On Friday — “weigh-in time” is the time the fish was weighed.

-On Saturday after 4:00pm— “weigh-in time” is the time the boat returned under the Destin Pass Bridge.
+On Saturday — “weigh-in time” is the time the boat returned under the Destin Pass Bridge.

 All registered Participants agree to submit to a polygraph examination if requested to do so by the Rules Committee.
 Failure to comply or failure of the test results in disqualification of the entire team.
-Disqualified teams forfeit any and all entry money, prizes or prize money, and are refused entry to future ECBC tournaments.
+Disqualified teams forfeit any and all entry money, prizes or prize money and, at the discretion of the Rules Committee, are refused entry to future ECBC tournaments.

 This section must be carefully read by each Participant.